A. Seeking revival from the God of all power.

 · Because it teaches and reminds us of who God is and what He has done.

-· Because it places man in proper perspective under God.
+· Because it places man in his proper position under God.

 · Because it builds confidence in the power and works of God.